wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/builtin-plugins.rst

 Built-in Plugins
 ================

-Shuffleboard provides a number of built-in plugins that handle common tasks for FRC\ |reg| use, such as camera streams, all widgets, and NetworkTables connections.
+Shuffleboard provides a number of built-in plugins that handle common tasks for FRC\ |reg| use, such as camera streams, all widgets, and :term:`NetworkTables` connections.

 Base Plugin
 -----------